Why are you writing to me today?

 It’s the first question any reader will ask upon receipt of your direct response fundraising piece.
 Asked another way, What do you want me to do?

-Our guess is that the answer lies in your offer.
+Our guess is that the answer lies in your direct mail offer.

 Offer is the reason to give.
 No amount of bells-and-whistles creative will save a weak offer.